just-praize/I4ET-PROJECT---HVAC-SYSTEM-OF-A-SHIP/README.md

 ## 📚 PROJECT OVERVIEW
 The goal is to create an intelligent, cloud-connected HVAC (Heating, Ventilation, and Air Conditioning) system for ship compartments.
-Built around an ESP8266 NodeMCU, it monitors temperature, humidity, occupancy, and CO₂ levels to optimize comfort, safety, and energy efficiency.
+Built around an ESP8266 NodeMCU, it monitors temperature, humidity, occupancy, and CO₂ levels to optimize comfort and safety.
 Data and alerts are published to an MQTT broker for real-time remote monitoring and historical logging.

 ## 🛠️ SYSTEM BREAKDOWN
 This system controls a compartment’s climate by: